nushell/nushell.github.io/book/operators.md

 The precedence order of operations can be found using the command: `help operators | sort-by precedence -r`

-Article form of the order (from highest to lowest precedence):
+The order of the operators in article form (from highest to lowest precedence):

 - Parentheses (`()`)
 - Exponentiation/Power (`**`)